dbj-systems/dbj--nanolib/docs/valstat.md

 } valstat ;
 ```

 With a "Wall of Macros" around it.
 C community might have no problems with that.
+It is all in agreement being reached.

 ## Appendix A